EiffelWebFramework/EWF/doc/workbook/basics/basics.md

 <a name="text"/>
 ## A simple Service to Generate Plain Text.

 Before to continue, it is recommended to review the getting started guided.
+In the example we will only shows the implementation of the WSF_EXECUTION interface.

 ```eiffel
 class